• infobot@lakesoffire.org

 CIVIC RESPONSIBILITY

-Lakes of Fire’s site, Lucky Lake Campground, is privately owned and operated by our friends and trusted partners.
+Lakes of Fire’s site in Luther, MI.
 Comply with any reasonable request that law enforcement, your organizers, your hosts, or their employees make of you.
 Failure to do so is grounds for removal from Lakes of Fire, and that’s way less of a good time.

 LEAVE NO TRACE POLICY